 This is the event that set the bar.
 The original sportive weekend: come out, ride the course, experience what it’s like to actually ride a Monument, drink beer that night and watch the pros the following day.
 It seems like an obvious idea – everybody does it, right? – but this was a unique experience when the Sportive Breaks crew began coming here.
 We think our first was 2003, and we’d been meaning to come for years before that.

-The easiest logistical way to complete the sportive is to start and finish in Oudenaarde, where parking and organisation for an event that can attract 20,000 competitors from all round the globe is exemplary.
+The easiest logistical way to complete the sportive is to start and finish in Oudenaarde, where parking and organization for an event that can attract 20,000 competitors from all around the globe are exemplary.
 The route changes had eroded the race though.
 Our early visits saw us cover 180kms on the “short” route and could feature up to 17 of the fearsome bergs littering the way.
 By about 2015, that was down to 120km with many obstacles diminished or removed.

 The reintroduction of a 174km out-and-back loop including every major point of interest is a huge improvement.
 If you’ve ridden this event before, make sure you’re prepared for that length if you’ve chosen it this time.

-There has always been a full-race route event which presents significant difficulties due to the distance between start and finish, but Sportive Breaks will take the sting out of that for you.
-The first 100kms or so of the 229 are very dull… treat them as a warm up for the firework explosion that is the second half of this route.
+There has always been a full-race route event that presents significant difficulties due to the distance between start and finish, but Sportive Breaks will take the sting out of that for you.
+The first 100kms or so of the 229 are very dull… treat them as a warm-up for the firework explosion that is the second half of this route.

 Neat but old cobbles on tiny lanes are de rigeur here.
 South of the Schelde, there is a very low range of hills that can’t fail to appear innocuous.
 The Yorkshire Wolds and Surrey Hills are definitively more challenging… but those cobbles and gradients have decided every rider’s fate who has ever come here in search of glory, solace or just adventure.

 Come and experience the unique atmosphere for yourself.
-Sportive Breaks offers a range of bike friendly hotels, guaranteed race entry, warm up rides and a race watching package.
-Book here for 2020
+Sportive Breaks offers a range of bike-friendly hotels, guaranteed race entry, warm-up rides and a race watching package.
+Book here for 2020 – TOUR OF FLANDERS 2020